reliverse/rse/README.md

 ### <🏗️2> You're a magician, do magic

-1. Run `bun latest` to update dependencies.
+1. Run `bun latest` to install deps and get things fresh.
-2. Use AI (Reliverse, Cursor, whatever floats your dev boat) or do it manually.
+2. Use AI (Reliverse, Cursor, whatever floats your dev boat) — or code it by hand.
 3. Commit and push your changes:

 **Classic way**: